CodySweeny/MacOSPatchManagement/README.md

 Not at this time.
 This project utilizes a tool called jamfHelper to notify the end user.
 The same concept could function within Intune, Munki or any other MDM but you'll need a way to inform the user.

 <h4>Who gets the credit for this?</h4>
 Not me!
 That's for sure!
 I have yet to find an implementation guide on this suject so I figured I would write my own.
-The idea originally comes froma JNUC 2020 session by William Smith called Planning your Patch Management Strategy.
+The idea originally comes from a JNUC 2020 session by William Smith called Planning your Patch Management Strategy.
 I would encourage anyone interested in the subject to watch the video.
 I have yet to find a decent guide on this idea and so I decided to write my own (also as a way of storing the scripts used and because I'm a forgetful person at heart).

 Please check out this video: https://youtu.be/RRoIHHiY9pQ<br>